Drake-Designer/Game-Abyss/README.md

 - **Giuseppe Aguglia** ([LinkedIn](https://www.linkedin.com/in/giuseppe-aguglia/)) - Beta tester who tested the site as a user and posted game reviews, helping verify the complete user workflow.

+### Additional Notes

+- **Frameworks & libraries:** Django, Django Allauth, Django Summernote, Bleach, Jazzmin, Bootstrap 5, Font Awesome, WhiteNoise.
+- **Media & tooling:** Cloudinary (optional media storage), SendGrid-compatible SMTP for transactional email.
+- **Front-end polish:** Home pagination and background music scripts are bespoke and live in `static/js/`.
+- **Team & inspiration:** Thanks to the Game Abyss community testers and mentors who provided feedback during development.

+All other assets (including the favicon, hero art, and bundled audio theme) ship with this repository.
+Replace them with your own licensed media if you fork the project.

+User-uploaded images in the gallery are the property of their respective uploaders.
+Gaming-related content and imagery used for educational purposes only.

 ---

 <div align="center">

 **Thank you for checking out Game Abyss!**

 If you have any questions or feedback, feel free to reach out.
 Happy gaming! 🎮

 Made with ❤️ by [Drake-Designer](https://github.com/Drake-Designer)